iQueBrew/iquebrew.github.io/en/START.md

 8. In **ique_diag** on Windows XP, enter `3 ticket.sys` to dump your console’s ticket file.
 9. Copy **ticket.sys** from the folder containing **ique_diag** on Windows XP to a known location your main OS.

-Step 3: Installing Jbop’s HackIt Menu patcher
+#### Step 3: Installing Jbop’s HackIt Menu patcher

 There are several ways to determine your console’s firmware version.
 For the purposes of this guide, it is assumed that you have not made a NAND backup.
 There are exactly two SKSA versions that support USB.
 Both have the iQue@Home logo displayed in the top left of the main menu, in Chinese (神游在线).
 If the main menu of your console does not have this logo, it is not compatible with iQue@Home.

-Rename hackit_patcher.sta to 005d1870.sta.
+1. Rename hackit_patcher.sta to 005d1870.sta.
-Copy 005d1870.sta to the folder containing ique_diag on Windows XP In ique_diag, enter 4 005d1870.sta to write the System Menu patcher to your console.
+2. Copy 005d1870.sta to the folder containing ique_diag on Windows XP
+3. In ique_diag, enter 4 005d1870.sta to write the System Menu patcher to your console.

-Step 4: Editing your console’s ticket.sys file
+#### Step 4: Editing your console’s ticket.sys file

-On your main OS, open ticket.sys_editor.py (using Python).
+1. On your main OS, open **ticket.sys_editor.py** (using Python).
-Click File, Open file, then navigate to the ticket.sys file dumped from your console earlier, and click Open.
+2. Click *File*, *Open file*, then navigate to the **ticket.sys** file dumped from your console earlier, and click *Open*.
-As an initial test, choose 塞尔达的传说 from the list on the right.
-Click the Ticket data tab, then press Ticket ID: to bring up the ticket ID editor.
-Uncheck the box next to Is trial ticket:, then close the ticket ID editor window.
+3. As an initial test, choose **塞尔达的传说** from the list on the left.
+Click the *Ticket data* tab, then press *Ticket ID:* to bring up the ticket ID editor.
+Uncheck the box next to *Is trial ticket:*, then close the ticket ID editor window.
-Click File, Save as, then navigate to a known directory on your main OS, enter hackit.sys as the filename, then press Save to save the edited file.
+4. Click *File*, *Save as*, then navigate to a known directory on your main OS, enter **hackit.sys** as the filename, then press *Save* to save the edited file.
-Copy hackit.sys from your main OS to the folder containing ique_diag on Windows XP.
+5. Copy **hackit.sys** from your main OS to the folder containing **ique_diag** on Windows XP.
-In ique_diag, enter 4 hackit.sys to write the modified file to your console, then enter Q to close the connection to your console while keeping ique_diag open.
+6. In **ique_diag**, enter `4 hackit.sys` to write the modified file to your console, then enter `Q` to close the connection to your console while keeping **ique_diag** open.
-Turn off your console and disconnect it from your Windows XP PC.
+7. Turn off your console and disconnect it from your Windows XP PC.
-Turn the console back on (without a USB cable inserted) to boot to the main iQue Menu.
+8. Turn the console back on (without a USB cable inserted) to boot to the main iQue Menu.
-Open Dr. Mario (马力欧医生) from the games list (‘游戏’ on the main menu).
+9. Open Dr. Mario (马力欧医生) from the games list (‘游戏’ on the main menu).
 The game should boot to a black screen.
-After a few seconds, press the power button on the console once to return to the iQue Menu.
-When the main menu loads, enter the games list (‘游戏’ on the main menu), and scroll down until you reach Ocarina of Time (塞尔达传说：时光之笛).
+10. After a few seconds, press the power button on the console once to return to the iQue Menu.
+When the main menu loads, enter the games list (‘游戏’ on the main menu), and scroll down until you reach The Legend of Zelda: Ocarina of Time (塞尔达传说：时光之笛).
 Near the right-hand edge of the screen, the small box between the block indicator (114) and the icon displaying whether the game is on the console or PC should be red, indicating that the game is no longer a trial.
 This demonstrates that the patcher worked and the system menu’s signatures have successfully been patched.

-...anything else I should add?
+At this point, your console has successfully been hacked.
+You are now free to use **ticket.sys_editor.py** and **iQueCrypt** to add software to your console.